Make sure to discover London hidden gems before others do!

 Hampstead Pergola and Hill Garden

-PRACTICAL INFORMATION: Highgate Cemetery is located in Swain’s Ln, Highgate, London.
+Highgate Cemetery is located in Swain’s Ln, Highgate, London.
 Before visiting, make sure to check the website to double check it is open on the day you wish to go.
-The easiest way to get there is by metro.
+The easiest way to get there is by underground.
 Get a northbound Northern Line train and get off at Archway Station.
 From there, it is about a 15 minutes walk.

 You may want to visit Pickering Place for a number of reasons, the first of which is the fact that it was home to the Texas legation (effectively a small embassy) from 1842 – 1845 as commemorated by a small brass plaque.

-PRACTICAL INFORMATION: The closest metro station to Pickering Place is Green Park, which is served by the Piccadilly Line.
-From there, it is a 6 minutes walk.
+The closest London tube station to Pickering Place is Green Park, served by the Piccadilly Line.
+From there, it is a 6 minute walk.

 Britain’s Smallest Police Station

-Any visit to London has to include a trip to Trafalgar Square and with all the other attractions it would be easy to miss the little building that is discreetly located in one corner of the square – this definitely is one of the cutest London hidden gems.
+Any visit to London has to include a trip to Trafalgar Square and with all the other attractions it would be easy to miss the little building that is discreetly located in one corner of the square.

-Calling it a building is a bit of a stretch really, especially considering the fact that the structure that used to be Britain’s Smallest Police Station was made out of a hollowed out ornamental lamp post!
+Calling it a building is a bit of a stretch really, especially since Britain’s Smallest Police Station was made out of a hollowed out ornamental lamp post!
 But apparently it was supposed to be able to hold up to two prisoners, or at least one policeman with a direct line to Scotland Yard.

-As I mentioned already, I love the outdoors in all shapes and forms, but there is nothing more beautiful to me than flowers in full bloom – whether it is in the wild or in a garden somewhere!
-And Isabella Plantation takes that idea to a whole new level with a 40 acre woodland garden that is home to 100 different varieties of azaleas, 50 species of rhododendrons and more than 125 hybrid rhododendrons varieties.
-This is one of the true London hidden gems!
+Isabella Plantation takes flowers on a whole new level with a 40 acre woodland garden that is home to 100 different varieties of azaleas, 50 species of rhododendrons and more than 125 hybrid rhododendrons varieties.
+This is one of the most unique London hidden gems!

-PRACTICAL INFORMATION: Isabella Plantation is located inside Richmond Park.
+Isabella Plantation is located inside Richmond Park.
 It is a bit of a way to get there but I promise you it is worth it.
-Take the Piccadilly Line, westbound, and get off at Earl’s Court.
+Take the Piccadilly Line westbound and get off at Earl’s Court.
 From there, hop on a District Line train to Putney Bridge Station.
 Then, take bus n.
 85 heading to Warren Road Coombe, from where it is a 15 minutes walk.

 Final Thoughts On London Hidden Gems